- Students & Mentors

-In the event that an academic dispute results in the dismissal of a graduate student from his or her academic unit, and mediation is unsuccessful, The Graduate School will work with the student through a formal appeal of the academic evaluation.
+In the event that an academic dispute results in the dismissal of a graduate student from their academic unit, and mediation is unsuccessful, The Graduate School will work with the student through a formal appeal of the academic evaluation.
 For more information, see the Disputed Academic Evaluation Procedures section of SCampus, the USC student handbook.

 A Graduate School Dismissal Appeal provides the final consideration of a student’s dismissal from a graduate program when the dismissal has been upheld by the dean of the relevant school.
 This does not include students who have been dismissed for academic integrity violations, students who have not met the conditions of continuing registration, or professional standards violations.
 The Graduate School will schedule the appeal once the student provides written verification of dismissal and states in writing that they want to proceed with the appeal within 30 days of the dismissal.

 The appeal panel has three members: the Vice Provost for Academic Programs and Dean of the Graduate School or a designee, who chairs the meeting; and two members who are deans or dean designees drawn from schools other than the school of the dismissed student.
-The dismissed student and a representative of the student's program or school are expected to be present at the panel meeting, with the exception of students prevented from being present due to visa issues, who may participate by video conferencing technology.
+The dismissed student and a representative of the student’s program or school are expected to be present at the panel meeting, with the exception of students prevented from being present due to visa issues, who may participate by video conferencing technology.
 The dismissed student and program or school representative may each be accompanied by an additional 1-2 people if desired.
 The presence of an attorney is neither necessary nor recommended.
 However, if the student elects to have an attorney present, an attorney from the USC General Counsel’s Office will also attend.
 The dismissed student must notify the Graduate School in writing that they intend to bring an attorney at the beginning of the scheduling process.
 Attorneys may be present only as observers.
 The presence of attorneys does not change the proceeding.